beginning of content

 What causes sinusitis?

-Sinusitis is usually caused by a viral infection such as the common cold or COVID-19, or by a bacterial infection that follows a viral infection.
+Sinusitis is usually caused by a viral infection, such as the common cold or COVID-19, or by a bacterial infection that develops after a viral infection.

-Other risk factors for developing sinusitis include untreated allergies, having a crooked or bent nose, smoking, polyps in your nose and overuse of decongestant nose sprays.
+Untreated allergies, having a crooked or bent nose, smoking, polyps in your nose and overuse of decongestant nose sprays can increase your chances of getting sinusitis.

 When should I see my doctor?